 It’s that way about many things.
 Take sex for example.

-Sex is not merely for procreation.
+Sex is not merely for procreation considering the pleasure people find through watching TubeV as well as the acts they take part in too.
 Sex is only barely for procreation.

 Procreation is the unintended material side effect of sex.